All Episodes

 It's about shriveling the ideas necessary to animate a free society.

-It's about control, it's about saying it's not uh it's about the left continuously saying it's not about winning the debate, but about setting the rules so that no debate can take place.
+It's about saying it's not about the left continuously saying it's not about winning the debate, but about setting the rules so that no debate can take place.

-And it's time for those of us on the right to say, screw off to that.
+And it's time for those of us on the right to say, screw off to that, nuts to that.

-But if you're telling me we can't even have the debate, if you're telling me you don't want to debate anything except how violently my children should die because you disagree with me about health care pol policy, then get lost.
+But if you're telling me we can't even have the debate, if you're telling me you don't want to debate anything except how violently my children should die because you disagree with me about healthcare policy, then get lost.

-Mark Stein in for Rush on the EIB network, uh Representative Peter King, Peter King of New York, New York Republican, uh said he hopes today's House vote on Obamacare will be, quote, a major step in letting people know that Ted Cruz is a fraud.
+Mark Stein, in for rush on the EIB network, Representative Peter King, Peter King of New York, New York Republican, said he hopes today's House vote on Obamacare will be, quote, a major step in letting people know that Ted Cruz is a fraud.

 I hope people will get the message this guy is bad for our party, said Peter King, and that Cruz would no longer have any influence in the Republican Party.

-It's uh it's uh it's heating up the battle between uh Ted Cruz and uh and House Republic.
+It's heating up the battle between Ted Cruz and House Republic.

-A lot of it is like this appalling Canadophobia, by the way, just 'cause the uh the guys are Canadian.
+A lot of it is like this appalling Canadophobia, by the way, just because the guys are Canadian.

-Some of us know uh for some time how that's felt.
+Some of us know for some time how that's felt.

-Let's go to Chris in uh Northwestern Arkansas.
+Let's go to Chris in northwest of Arkansas.

 Chris, you are live on the Rush Limbaugh Show.